erizov/Professor/semester_6/lecture_32_distributed_ml/data_parallelism/README.md

 ## Often Used Together With

-Data Parallelism is used in combination with:
+Content Parallelism is used in combination with:

 - **Linear Value estimation**: Often combined for comprehensive solutions

 **Common Combinations:**
 - Employed together in production systems for optimal performance
-- Complementary algorithms that solve related problems
+- Complementary algorithms that tackle related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With